Bira/octopus-carnival/_drafts/better-than-bad.md

 of very nice freelance Shadowrun authors always point me towards _Better than Bad_, a 2018 supplement for Fifth Edition, telling me it's an attempt at reversing this trend.
 When it came up as part of a Bundle of Holding alongside a couple other setting books, I decided to check it out.
+This is a review of _Better Than Bad_.
+Reviews of the other books might come later.

 The goal of _Better Than Bad_ is to provide support for "hooding" campaigns.
 Hooding is a bit of Shadowrun slang that's been around for a while,